11 Best Animation Software of 2020 (Free, 2D, and 3D)

 - Provides only 2d animation but provides onion skinning

-OpenToonz is a free animation software tool.
+OpenToonz is a free animation tool.
 It can be accessed online and can be used for both commercial and non-commercial purposes.

 Synfig is beneficial for creating cartoons for television, publicity campaigns, or a marketing initiative.
 You can use it for educational purposes as well.